-Duke University Policy and Procedures Governing Misconduct in Research establishes how allegations or evidence of possible research misconduct will be addressed.
-The Standing Committee on Misconduct in Research is charged with administering the Duke University Policy and Procedures Governing Misconduct in Research for the School of Medicine, School of Nursing and Duke University Health System.
+Duke University policies and procedures governing misconduct in research establish how allegations or evidence of possible research misconduct will be addressed.
+The Standing Committee on Misconduct in Research is charged with administering the Duke University policies and procedures governing misconduct in research for the School of Medicine, School of Nursing and Duke University Health System.

 Research misconduct is defined in accordance with federal policy as:

 - Fabrication: The making up of data or results and the recording or reporting them;

 - Falsification: The manipulation of research materials, equipment or processes, or the change or omission of data or results such that the research is not accurately represented in the research record;

 - Plagiarism: The appropriation of another person’s ideas, processes, results or words without giving appropriate credit.

 Research misconduct does not include honest error or differences of opinion, authorship disputes that do not involve plagiarism, and violations of other University policies.